Thursday, August 1, 2013

 Artists respond to feedback differently at different stages.
 I’ve learned not to give my husband feedback when he is in the midst of a painting.
 The images in his work emerge for him from an abstract and until he has identified his direction, my view alters his process.
 He needs a certain quiet to hear his own voice.
 Conversely I prefer input while I am creating as after the fact is too late to experiment with that particular work.

 Most critical feedback comes from friends and family as they can offer it in the context of a positive relationship.
 For the painting for this exhibition, I got feedback from some friends that actually was quite helpful.
 One commented that the cans in the painting were too much of a focal point.
 I thought that was a good point and I muted them.
-Other feedback was to make the figure of Dora look more distraught.
+Other feedback was to make the figures look more distraught.
 While I thought that was a good suggestion, it would have involved more reworking than I was prepared to do at that stage.
-Dora advised me to make the background look like snow because it occurred in January.
+My friend on whom this story is based advised me to make the background look like snow because it occurred in January.
 I took this advice with some hesitation.
 It changed the colors that worked for me, but given that it was her story I decided to heed it.
 In these instances the feedback was presented in a positive context which allowed me to hear it without defensiveness and put it to good use.

 If I were to ask a question as part of the critical response process it would be, "How do you respond to the fact that I only show a portion of the heads of the two women?"
 It feels a bit like looking at them through a window.
 Because we spoke of the story of Abraham and Isaac in terms of negative space, I had decided originally to just show a portion of the figures and actually had planned to suggest less than I ultimately developed.
 In fact I was not going to paint her mother's face, but it looked too disembodied with just her hands so she found her way in.